DEIB-GECO/i-etl/README.md

 - Docker Desktop is installed on the host machine.
 - **All input files are in the same folder on your machine, and they have the exact same name as specified in the metadata.**
+  - Specifically for VCF data:
+    - You can group them in a sub-folder (or not).
+    - If you grouped them in a folder, e.g., named `vcf-folder`, please provide `vcf-folder/*.vcf` for the data files in the `.env` file.
+    - If you did not group them, please provide `*.vcf` for the data files in the `.env` file.
+    - The VCF files should be named with the patient ID (exactly and only the patient ID used the other data).
 - **In your data files: variables are columns, patients are rows** and patient have identifiers (which will be further anonymized by I-ETL).
 - **The column name for the patient ID, respectively the sample ID, is the same for all the files used to build the database.**